-Prerequisite: Passing Mercy's AP Calculus entrance exam, completion of Precalculus Honors with a minimum A- or Precalculus with an A, and recommendation of the Math Department.
+Prerequisite: Completion of Precalculus Honors with a minimum A- or Precalculus with an A, and recommendation of the Math Department.

 Description: This course contains topics from AP Calculus AB, , with a heavy emphasis on the combination of calculus and algebra.
 Topics include higher order functions, limits, derivatives, applications of the derivative, integration, the application of the integral, and The Fundamental Theorem of Calculus, following the topic outline from the College Board.
 Students approach the topics from different perspectives: graphically, numerically, analytically, and verbally.
 Students choosing this course should have a strong work ethic and are expected to complete summer assignments.
 This course prepares students for the AP Calculus Exam.